electric-sql/pglite/README.md

 Key changes in this release are:

-- Postgres release 16.2
+- Postgres release 16.3
 - Support Postgres dynamic extensions.
-- Running on node/bun
+- Running on node/bun.

 ## Whats new in V0.1.5

 Version 0.1.5 (up from 0.0.2) includes significant changes to the Postgres build - it's about 1/3 smaller at 2.6mb gzipped, and up to 2-3 times faster.
-We have also found a way to statically/dynamically compile Postgres extensions into the build - the first of these areis pl/pgsql with more coming soon.
+We have also found a way to statically/dynamically compile Postgres extensions into the build - the first of these is pl/pgsql with more coming soon.

 Key changes in this release are: